E3 2020 is officially canceled

 Like GDC, the ESA is now considering some kind of "online experience" to fill the void.
 If that fails to materialize, the industry will be left in a strange position.
 A number of new consoles are launching this year -- juggernauts such as the PlayStation 5 and Xbox Series X, but also smaller systems like the Atari VCS, Playdate and Analogue Pocket.
 Sony had already bowed out of the event, but other publishers including Bethesda, Ubisoft and EA would have likely announced titles for the PlayStation 5.
 Microsoft will be talking about the Xbox Series X and xCloud next week, but almost certainly had some surprises planned for its E3 press conference, too.

 If the online experience doesn't happen, these companies have a few options.
-They could potentially use alternative venues inside Los Angeles.
-The Xbox team, for instance, already uses the Microsoft Theater next to the Staples Center in Los Angeles.
-A number of other companies, including EA and publisher Devolver, have used offsite locations to unofficially extend E3's footprint.
+They could, for instance, press ahead and switch to alternative venues inside Los Angeles.
+A number of other companies, including EA and Devolver, have used offsite locations to unofficially extend E3's footprint.
 The more likely scenario, though, is that each company creates and hosts their own Nintendo Direct-style stream.
+Xbox chief Phil Spencer has already confirmed on Twitter that his team will be creating a "digital event" instead.
+"Details on timing and more in the coming weeks," he said.

+E3 has always been an important moment for Team Xbox.
+Given this decision, this year we'll celebrate the next generation of gaming with the @Xbox community and all who love to play via an Xbox digital event.
+Details on timing and more in the coming weeks https://t.co/xckMKBPf9h— Phil Spencer (@XboxP3) March 11, 2020

-It's a safer and simpler option that mitigates travel and alternative venue expenses.
-Alternatively, companies could shift their announcements to Gamescom, Tokyo Game Show, Paris Games Week, or their own dedicated event.
+Alternatively, companies could shift their announcements to Gamescom, Tokyo Game Show, or hold their own physical event later in the year.